DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Introduction

+We then introduce \textit{data-regularised environment design} (DRED) in \Cref{sec:ssed}.
+DRED combines adaptive sampling with data augmentation, but does not perform data augmentation across observations but across \textit{levels}.
+It does so by learning a generative model of the full distribution of levels we would like the agent to transfer to, trained on a limited starting set of levels from that distribution.
+DRED then employs an adaptive sampling strategy over an augmented set consisting of the starting levels and the generated levels.

-We then introduce \textit{In-Context Environment Design} (ICED), a framework combining adaptive sampling with the ability to \textit{augment} a starting set of training levels with artificially generated ones.
-While training on an augmented set is effective in preventing overfitting, it may cause distributional shift if that set is drawn from a different distribution.
+While training on an augmented set is effective in preventing overfitting, it may cause distributional shift if that set is not drawn from the same distribution as the original set.
 We find that existing environment design methods that rely on an unsupervised generation process cause significant distributional shift, and may lead to poor performance at test time.
-There is therefore a trade-off between augmenting the training set to prevent instance-overfitting (i.e. prevent learning level-specific policies), and ensuring that this augmented set comes from the same distribution (i.e. avoid distributional shift).
-We introduce a gridworld navigation task designed to highlight these potential failure modes and we find that ICED strikes this trade-off more effectively when compared to existing adaptive sampling and environment design methods.
-ICED achieves significant improvements in the agent's ZSG capabilities, reaching 1.25 times the returns of the next best baseline on held-out levels, and improving performance by two to three times on more difficult instantiations of the target task.
+There is therefore a trade-off between augmenting the training set to prevent instance-overfitting (i.e. to prevent learning level-specific policies), and ensuring that this augmented set is consistent with the original distribution (i.e. to avoid distributional shift).
+We measure DRED's capabilities in a gridworld navigation task that was designed to highlight this trade-off.
+We find that DRED achieves a smaller generalisation gap than sampling methods restricted to the starting levels, and does so while maintaining a small distributional shift.
+This differentiates DRED from unsupervised environment design (UED) methods, which do not account for a target task or target distribution.
+DRED achieves significant improvements in the agent's ZSG capabilities, reaching 1.2 times the returns of the next best baseline on held-out levels.
+It also improves performance by two to three times on more difficult instantiations of the target task.\footnote{Our code and experimental data are available at \url{https://github.com/uoe-agents/dred}.}